Theory Test Vulnerable Road Users

 21 / 29

-In daylight, a motorcyclist is using dipped headlights.
+In daylight, an approaching motorcyclist is using a dipped headlight.
 Why?

 (mark ONE answer)